 This page provides access to the latest version of the Droplet Measurement Technologies Continuous Flow Streamwise Thermal Gradient (CFSTGC) CCN chamber model.
 The code simulates droplet growth in the instrument while fully accounting for water vapor depletion effects (Lathem and Nenes, 2011), changes in the instrument operation parameters, and dry particle properties (hygroscopicity and dry size distributions).
 The updated model is more reliable and faster by an order of magnitude than the versions used in the studies of Lathem and Nenes (2011), Lance et al. (2006) and Roberts and Nenes (2005), and is further accelerated by two orders of magnitude if developed velocity profiles are assumed (without significant loss of accuracy in predicted supersaturation and droplet size; Raatikainen et al., 2012).
 The latter configuration makes the model suitable for analyzing large data sets.
 Model accuracy was verified by a detailed comparison with ammonium sulfate calibration data covering a wide range of instrument operation parameters.

 Most of the past CCN studies using the CFSTGC have focused on CCN concentrations and hygroscopicity but have largely ignored the droplet sizing capability of the instrument.
 As a result, there is a large amount of unanalyzed droplet size data from chamber experiments and field measurements worldwide.
-The model posted here, together with the approach outlined by Raatikainen et al. (2012) allow the extraction of CCN activation kinetics from this data, and, will enable the development a much-needed climatology of CCN activation kinetics.
+The model posted here, together with the approach outlined by Raatikainen et al. (2012) and Raatikainen et al. (2013) allow the extraction of CCN activation kinetics from this data, enables the development a much-needed climatology of CCN activation kinetics.
+Evidence to date suggests that ambient CCN do not exhibit activation delays from organic films (Raatikainen et al., 2103).

 Notice: By downloading these codes, you agree to abide with these terms of usage.
 If you do not agree to any of these terms, you may not download or use any portion of the CSTGC package.